sbrks/flashcards/README.md

 ## Planned Features
 1. The working version where a user can generate their own content needs a lot of work.
 I have begun working on a separate form/localStorage project where users can enter questions and answers of their own.
 Once I solidify the logic I hope to connect this feature to the main site.

-2. Implement a calendar or reminder system to make use of 'spaced repition' learning
+2. Implement a calendar or reminder system to make use of 'spaced repetition' learning

 3. Score/progress tracker so user can keep track of their progress